Why Your Flight to Tokyo Goes Over Alaska

 Crew Constraints

-Flight time limits and duty regulations affect which routings are operationally feasible with available crew resources.
+Flight time limits and duty regulations affect which routings are actually feasible.
+A fuel-optimal route that pushes the crew past their limits isn’t really optimal at all.

 Future Developments